wishabi/jqr-helpers/Readme.md

 this indicates that the dialog should be closed when the request completes successfully.
 This is true by default for forms and false for other elements.
+* `:alert_message` (Boolean) - if true, a string response which is *not* `success` will not be considered an error - it will be alerted to the user but will not stop the normal functionality from proceeding.
 * `:scroll_to` (Boolean) - if given, the element that was updated or inserted will be scrolled into view (i.e. its top will be aligned with the top of the page).